Arghba/KF1066/VeryAnnoying/ZedIssues.md

     && KFMonst.Velocity dot (P.Location - KFMonst.Location) > 0  );
 }
 ```
+6. Animation package doesn't have Sequence for some animations.

 ## #1: Siren Aftershock
 This happens like 100 times per game.
 Decapped / dead sirens still deal damage to you.
 Not the greatest issue especially when they are alone, but when when you get 2-3 sirens from a corner and you know that if you kill them fast right now you will be killed too from their after death screams.
 And you have to fall back to make distance AND THEN shoot.
 Or if a player is unaware of this 'feature' he will shoot and die / get wounded to 10-20hp at max.